What Is an Offshore Hitch?

-During a hitch, an offshore worker will be asked to leave home for weeks or even months at a time.
+During a hitch, an offshore worker will be asked to leave home for weeks at a time.
 Unlike workers in other jobs where the work is spread out more evenly (ex: eight hours per day), maritime workers perform an enormous amount of work within a condensed period of time.
-This can put an enormous amount of strain on workers—leaving them fatigued, sore, and overworked, which can lead to injuries and accidents.
+This can be challenging for workers and their families.

-If you have been injured while working a hitch offshore, please call Arnold & Itkin today!
+If you have been injured while working a hitch offshore, contact Arnold & Itkin.